-Oppo Find N2 vs Samsung Galaxy Z Fold 4: What's the difference?
+Oppo Find N2 vs Samsung Galaxy Z Fold 4: How do they compare?

-(Pocket-lint) - Oppo is a relative newcomer to the folding phone market having only launched its first consumer flexible smartphone in 2021, but it entered with a bang, delivering a product that was quite unique.
+Oppo is a relative newcomer to the folding phone market having only launched its first consumer flexible smartphone in 2021, but it entered with a bang, delivering a product that was quite unique.
 Right at the end of 2022, it delivered another in the Find N2, bringing a refined design and higher performance levels than its predecessor.

 It's entering a market that's slowly becoming more competitive, but there's no denying that it's up against some stiff competition, specifically from Samsung.
 The Galaxy Z Fold 4 is the most recent premium folding phone from Samsung, and - in many ways - is seen as the trendsetter and market leader in the book-style folding phone category.
 So exactly how does Oppo's 2022 Oppo Find N2 compare?
 Read on to find out.